 RAISING THE BAR ON EDUCATION & SERVICES FOR DOG TRAINERS

-Through her emphasis on professionalism and fascination with behavior, Susan provides clients with a comprehensive but incisive review of contemporary dog training, its foundations, current state and future trends – and strategies for working in the field.
+Susan provides professional dog trainers with a comprehensive and incisive review of contemporary dog training, its foundations, current state, and future trends – and strategies for applying theoretical knowledge in the field.

-- CPDT-KA from the Certification Council for Professional Dog Trainers;
+- CPDT-KA from the Certification Council for Professional Dog Trainers (expired);

 - CDBC from the International Association of Animal Behavior Consultants; and